 Prices and accommodation

-Powered sites range in price from approximately $49-$55 per night for one or two people.
+Powered sites range in price from $53 – $58 per night for one or two people, it is an extra $8 a night per child (aged2-17).
 Ningaloo Coral Bay Bayview also has a big range of self-contained accommodation options.
 There are over a dozen styles from garden villas and family cabins to a beach house or unpowered campsite.
 Rates vary from high season to low season; check out their website for current prices and availability.

 What you’ll love about Ningaloo Coral Bay Bayview

 This is a big bustling park where it is impossible not to get swept up in the fun, holiday spirit.
 We have stayed here both with and without kids and we felt the same vibe both times.
-The range of accommodation is excellent, it is the cheaper of the two parks and for its size it has plenty of facilities and has always felt tidy.
+The range of accommodation is excellent, it is the cheaper of the two parks if there are just two of you, and for its size it has plenty of facilities and has always felt tidy.

 If you are a traveller who shies away from the busyness and energy that comes with a lot of families and children, the next park might be more your style.

-Of the two caravan parks in town the Peoples Park has the claim to fame of being closest to the water.
+Of the two Coral Bay caravan parks, the Peoples Park has the claim to fame of being closest to the water.
 And when we say close, Ocean Front sites are right across the road from Bills Bay and close to the sunset viewing platform.

 The Peoples Park is much smaller than Coral Bay Bayview and with the smaller size comes a quieter atmosphere.
 Maybe it is the palm trees and nice gardens they have developed here, but life at the Peoples Park seems to tick along at an easier pace.
 Like the other park, the amenities are modern and clean.